kristianmandrup/dragonslayer/README.md

 [uRequire](http://urequire.org) might be the best candidate.
 Can convert any set of javascript files (js module) into UMD format.

-Huh?
+To simply convert to AMD format [gulp wrap amd](https://github.com/phated/gulp-wrap-amd)

 This also looks interesting: [Browserify and the Universal Module Definition](http://dontkry.com/posts/code/browserify-and-the-universal-module-definition.html)

 Browserify can consume both AMD modules and Globals via `deamdify` and `deglobalify` options!
 It can even handle ES6 with `es6ify` and also `decomponentify` and `debowerify`.